 New York State Hazardous Substances Emergency Events Surveillance Project & National Toxic Substance Incidents Program

-From 1993 to 2013, as part of these federal programs, the New York State Department of Health collected data on non-petroleum hazardous substances spills/releases and their public health consequences.
+From 1993 to 2013, as part of these federal programs, the New York State Department of Health collected data on hazardous substances spills/releases and their public health consequences.
 The goal was to prevent morbidity (injury) and mortality (death) through interventions identified by analyzing the data.
 To reach this goal, staff collected the following information on each qualifying emergency event:

 - name and quantity of the hazardous substance(s) released,

 - number of victims and their classification (employees, responders, students or the general public),

 This information was regularly analyzed to identify both unique problems and patterns that contributed to spills/releases.
 The data were used to identify intervention opportunities consistent with the goal, such as emergency response planning, additional worker training or improved equipment maintenance.

 Staff collected spill/release data primarily from the New York State Department of Environmental Conservation Spill Hotline and the New York City Department of Environmental Protection.
 Reports were also obtained from the U.S. Coast Guard National Response Center, the U.S. Department of Transportation Hazardous Materials Incident Reporting System, wireless responder alerting services and the media.
 To gather specific information about each incident, staff contacted personnel directly involved in the response or knowledgeable about the event such as responders, company representatives or medical professionals.
 To ensure an informed public health response, staff provided pertinent incident information to local public health officials and others.